-Problem Possible Cause Solution Build up on Cleaning Assembly Bearing Increase purge frequency and duration Incorporate CIP for enhanced cleaning.
+Problem Possible Cause Solution Build up on Cleaning Assembly Bearing Increase purge frequency and durationIncorporate CIP for enhanced cleaning.
 Low RPM Sensor Fault Ensure sensor is plugged in Sensor should be touching filter housing.
-Check using free magnet Adjust sensor placement on mounting bracket, move up or down until a signal is read.
+Check using free magnet and swipe past sensor Adjust sensor placement on mounting bracket, move up or down until a signal is read.
 Ensure the cleaning assembly still has a magnet installed.
 Recirculation pump not running With unit fully powered down, check that the pump will spin freely.
 Inspect wiring at the VFD and the pump for an open or bridged circuit.
 Recirculation pump is running immediately upon unit power up or not stopping during shutdown.
 System not shutdown properly Check if system has had a recent power loss.
-Use E-stop to stop running pump, then log into HMI, select the stop icon on the homescreen.
+Use E-Stop to stop the running pumps; log into the HMI using appropriate credentials; select the "Stop" button and confirm the pop-up to stop the unit; release the E-Stop button and ensure the pumps do not run.
+If they continue to run repeat the process.
 Cycle the system power and ensure fully de-powered for 10 minutes before power up.
-Network communication not correct Set network connection to "none" and re-attempt shutdown.
-Ensure SCADA is sending momentary signals to unit.
+Network communication not correct Set network connection to "none" and re-attempt shutdown.Ensure SCADA is sending momentary signals to unit System stuck in a particular sequence Valve feedback has not been received Check the feedback wires to ensure the connections are still made Confirm the valve has reached the end of its travel, if is is binding it must be freed to complete travel.
+Manually cycle the valve full travel using the HMI, this will reset the position in the control system. and not able to move on.
+A required set point has not been reached Ensure enough time has been given that any timer have been completed Ensure the RPM or DP setpoints are not set beyond what the system is capable of, reduce these values increasary.
 Valve indication reverse valve actual position.
 Feedback is reversed and/ or does not match PLC valve location.
 Ensure valve plugs and connections are correct.
 Check wiring inside valve housing Manually cycle valve from HMI, valve must make full travel cycle.
 Cycle power and ensure fully de-powered for 10 minutes before power up.
-Excessive noise Air in system Vent air from system.
+Excessive noise from filter Air in system Vent air from system.
 Low feed pressure can cause cavitation.
-Make sure the feed pressure is above 20 psi.
-Cleaning assembly making contact with housing or filter Verify that cleaning assembly is installed correctly.
-Inspect the cleaning assembly for broken paddles.
+Make sure the feed pressure is above 20 psi. from filter Cleaning assembly making contact with housing or filter Verify that cleaning assembly is installed correctly.Inspect the cleaning assembly for broken paddles.